noirello/bonsai/docs/index.rst

 The module main goal is to give a simple way to use the LDAP protocol as pythonic as it can be.

 .. note::
-   The module compatibles only with Python 3.4 or newer releases.
+   The module is compatible only with Python 3.4 or newer releases.

 Features
 ========